vojay-dev/vojay-dev.github.io/_posts/2024-11-22-airflow-dynamic.md

 ## Task-Generated Dates

-For this scenario, we use an upstream task to generate the list of partitions based on the given start and end date.
+For this scenario, we'll use an upstream task to generate the list of partitions based on the given start and end date.

 {% highlight py %}
 {% raw %}